A microscopically reversible kinetic theory of flocking: Abstract

 \section{Abstract}

-We formulate a kinetic theory of two species of hard spheres which can undergo collisions converting chemical energy into kinetic energy.
-As the two species represent birds and air, this reactive collision mimics birds flapping their wings, allowing for their propulsion.
-We demand microscopic reversibility of the reactive collisions.
-We then introduce a chemostat to drive the system out of equilibrium.
-When the chemostat is sufficiently turned on and one restricts to grazing interspecies collisions, the momentum damping term can turn into a momentum growth term, hinting at a flocking transition.
+We formulate a kinetic theory of two species of hard spheres undergoing reactive collisions that convert chemical energy into kinetic energy.
+The model describes an active species interacting with a passive background, labeled as \quotes{birds} and \quotes{air} respectively, with the reactive collisions representing of self-propulsion.
+Microscopic reversibility of the reactive dynamics is imposed, and a chemostat is introduced to drive the system out of equilibrium.
+When the chemostat is sufficiently strong and one restricts to grazing interspecies collisions, we find that the bird momentum damping coefficient can change sign, giving rise to a flocking transition.